jsmolka/blog/content/posts/horizons/index.md

 Bates self-describes their music as cinematic rock, [blending symphonics with electronics with guitar hard rock](https://eu.goerie.com/story/entertainment/local/2015/09/10/cinematic-band-starset-opens-for/24940226007/).
 The symphonics appear in form of through-composed outros with [adventurous and space-travel-like melodies](https://youtu.be/W7qIlpV-uwo?t=229).
 Unfortunately, they have become less frequent in newer releases.
 The lyrics cover everything from love, space and sci-fi to the dystopian use of technology in authoritarian societies.

 Their latest album, Horizons, was released on October 22, 2021.
-Since then, it has been an important part of my life.
-I want to use this post as an opportunity to dive deeper into the creative direction and lyrics of a few songs.
+Since then, it has been an important and recurring part of my life.
+I want to use this post as an opportunity to dive deeper into the creative direction and lyrics of this masterpiece.
+This isn't my area of expertise, so expect some rough edges and lacking vocabulary.

 ## Creative Direction
 Something Starset has nailed since its inception is the creative direction.
 They publish lots of supplemental material and Bates even authored two novels, [The PROX Transmissions](https://merch.starsetonline.com/products/the-prox-transmissions-novel) and [A Brief History of the Future](https://merch.starsetonline.com/products/a-brief-history-of-the-future-novel), fleshing out the Starset universe.
 Music videos take place inside of it and fans often comment about wanting an entire movie.
-There exists a [Google Doc](https://docs.google.com/document/d/e/2PACX-1vQAtvJU4ghdGGvpDfss4ZTCz5_Ns3jaAyz9r-2eR_heL96kWWZ2i9mOrEqv6SWMyXEI9OC8bGeO12Fn/pub) summarizing all the lore, but to be honest, I don't really care about that kind of stuff.
+There exists a [Google Doc](https://docs.google.com/document/d/e/2PACX-1vQAtvJU4ghdGGvpDfss4ZTCz5_Ns3jaAyz9r-2eR_heL96kWWZ2i9mOrEqv6SWMyXEI9OC8bGeO12Fn/pub) summarizing all the lore, but to be honest: I don't really care about that kind of stuff.
 I'm here for the music.

-Speaking of which, the first single of Horizons to be released was Infected.
+Speaking of which, the first single of Horizons to be released was [Infected](https://www.youtube.com/watch?v=pggN6f4h4So).
 At that point, nobody knew there was a new album in the works.
 The cover artwork features a different visual style compared to the following singles.
 It has a scanned-paper-like appearance, doesn't use the outlined Starset wordmark, uses less kerning for the title and doesn't fit the color scheme in general.

 - ![](img/cover-infected.jpg "Infected cover (Apr 26)")
 - ![](img/cover-the-breach.jpg "The Breach cover (Sep 10)")
 {.fluent}

-The album promotion began five months later with The Breach, continued with Leaving This World Behind and ended with Earthrise.
-The singles have a very coherent cover artwork style, despite being visually distinct.
-For them and the whole album, Starset teamed up with [Brandon Rike](https://brandonrike.com/), co-founder of [Tension Division](https://tensiondivision.com/project/starsethorizons), who served as creative director and lead designer for popular bands like Twenty One Pilots, Korn and Weezer.
+The album promotion began five months later with [The Breach](https://www.youtube.com/watch?v=cWkbUMQ4-88), continued with [Leaving This World Behind](https://www.youtube.com/watch?v=6Od_dO3ENJo) and ended with [Earthrise](https://www.youtube.com/watch?v=ggCkN3Sve9w).
+These singles have a very coherent cover artwork style, despite being visually distinct and identifiable.
+For them and the whole album, Starset teamed up with [Brandon Rike](https://brandonrike.com/), co-founder of [Tension Division](https://tensiondivision.com/project/starsethorizons), who served as the creative director and lead designer for popular bands like Twenty One Pilots, Korn and Weezer.

 - ![](img/cover-leaving-this-world-behind.jpg "Leaving This World Behind cover (Sep 24)")
 - ![](img/cover-earthrise.jpg "Earthrise cover (Oct 8)")
 {.fluent}

-## Font
+### Font
 The font used on covers and other media is called Axion RND.
 It features rounded and futuristic-looking characters with a small height difference between uppercase and lowercase ones.
 That probably influenced the decision to capitalize all text, something I'm usually opposed to.
-I dislike song titles screaming at me in filenames or apps, but they do look good on covers.
+I dislike text **SCREAMING** at me, but it does look good on covers.
 {.font-axion-rnd}

 - ![](img/band.jpg "Band banner")
 {.overflow}

-## Artwork
+### Artwork
 While cover artworks might appear supplemental to the musical experience, they are of great importance to me.
-Good covers stand out and draw you in.
+Thought trough covers stand out from an endless sea of mediocrity and capture attention.
 If you find one that resonates with you, it's almost impossible to not listen to the album.
-That's the feeling I had, and still have, with the cover of Horizons, which is one of my favorites, if not the favorite.
-Its vinyl version is used as a decorative piece between the speakers in my living room and catches the eye every so often.
+That's the feeling I had, and still have, with the cover of Horizons.
+It is one of my favorites, if not the favorite.
+Its vinyl version is used as a decorative piece between the speakers in my living room and sparks joy every time I notice it.

 ![](img/cover-horizons.jpg "Horizons cover (Oct 22)")